simonoxen/plastimatch/doc/sphinx/fdk.rst

 -----------
 Three different formats of input files are supported.
 These are:

-- Pfm format image files with geomtry txt files
+- Pfm format image files with geometry txt files
-- Raw format image files with geomtry txt files
+- Raw format image files with geometry txt files
 - Varian hnd files

 The pfm and raw files are similar, in that they store the image as